Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography: Conclusion and Future Directions

 As mentioned before, maximally supersymmetric Yang-Mills shows a generalized conformal structure \cite{Kanitscheider:2008kd}, in dimensions different from three, if the gauge coupling is allowed to transform under Weyl rescalings.
 It is therefore natural to expect \eqref{eq:crenorm6Ddefect} and \eqref{eq:4DdEE} to be written in a form similar to \eqref{eq:EEbhD}, that is, in terms of quantities intrinsic to the defect.

 \textbf{Supersymmetric 3D Defect in 5D SYM}

-As explained before, the connection between 5D maximally supersymmetric Yang-Mills and the 6D $\mathcal{N}=(2,0)$ theory, or equivalently, between the D4-brane in Type IIA and the M5-brane in 11D supergravity, can be used to compute 5D quantities in terms of 6D ones by means of \cite{Gouteraux:2011qh}.
+As discussed previously, the connection between 5D maximally supersymmetric Yang-Mills and the 6D $\mathcal{N}=(2,0)$ theory, or equivalently, between the D4-brane in Type IIA and the M5-brane in 11D supergravity, can be used to compute 5D quantities in terms of 6D ones by means of \cite{Gouteraux:2011qh}.

 Codimension-2 \textit{conformal} monodromy defects in the 6D $\mathcal{N}=(2,0)$ were studied in \cite{Conti:2025wwf}.
 There, it was found that the defect entanglement entropy can be written as\footnote{This formula is known to hold for a broader class of conformal 4 dimensional defects \cite{Chalabi:2021jud}.
 Look also at \cite{Capuozzo:2023fll} for related works.}